Lightstreamer/Lightstreamer-example-StockList-client-android/README.md

 * Download the `deploy.zip` file that you can find in the [deploy release](https://github.com/Weswit/Lightstreamer-example-StockList-client-android/releases) of this project and extract the `Android_StockListDemo_Basic.apk` file.
 * Install the `Android_StockListDemo_Basic.apk` in your [Android SDK](http://developer.android.com/sdk/index.html).
   * Execute the emulator (SDK Manager.exe->Tools->Manage AVDs...->New then Start)
-  * Start the console (ie Windows ), Run -> type cmd, and move to the platform-tools folder of SDK directory.
+  * Start the console (i.e., Windows ), Run -> type cmd, and move to the platform-tools folder of SDK directory.
   * Paste the APK file in the 'android-sdk\tools' or 'platform-tools' folder.
   * Then type the following command:
     ```